Compassionate

 Bachelor of Social Science (Psychology) from Swinburne University

-Current: Graduate Diploma of Counselling and Psychotherapy with the Cairnmillar Institute
+Current: Post-Graduate Diploma of Counselling and Psychotherapy with the Cairnmillar Institute

 Advanced Diploma of Yoga and Meditation Teaching from the Australian Yoga Academy